 Sleepiness, poor mood, and problems concentrating are common in people with narcolepsy.
 All of these can impact school performance, especially during tests and in the classroom.
 Parents may need to work with the school to get special educational plans created for their child.
 These special plans can cover everything from taking medicines at school to accommodations for short naps during the day.5

 Sleep habits that help with narcolepsy

-If you have narcolepsy, the first thing you doctor will probably talk to you about are your sleep habits.
+If you have narcolepsy, your doctor will want to talk to you about your sleep habits.
 This is also called sleep hygiene.
-Common suggestions for sleep habits that can improve narcolepsy symptoms include:6,7
+Suggestions for sleep habits that can improve narcolepsy symptoms include:6-9

 - Limit long periods of sitting still by taking short walks or standing during meetings or class

 - Avoid sedating drugs like some allergy or depression medicines

 - Use caffeine to stay awake but not after 4 p.m.